Dr. Lloyd M. Hummer Memorial Scholarship Fund

 Must be funding at least 70% of their tuition via student loans

-An underrepresented minority per the definition utilized by AACOM
+Consideration will be given to an underrepresented minority per the definition utilized by AACOM

 |Additional Award Considerations||Financial need, academic achievement, extracurricular school activities or employment, community service, personal integrity, and character|